 The question remains of how to choose the input values for the attack simulations.
 E.g. to assess the Imp2SU state, which sensor inputs shall the attacker model communicate to the model of the service unit?
 At first sight, it might seem plausible to use the fault models typically used in safety analysis such as 'stuck at' or 'random'.
 However, this will not sufficiently reflect that during an attack the values are chosen by a purposeful attacker.
 We propose instead to identify the strategic goals an attacker might have, and to choose the system inputs accordingly.
-In Table III we show a first draft of such goals.
-We have separated out two dimensions: the type of damage an attacker intends to cause, and the attack mode, e.g. whether the attack shall remain stealthy or not.
+In Table VI we show a first draft of such goals.
+We have separated out two dimensions: the type of damage an attacker intends to cause, and the attack mode, e.g., whether the attack shall remain stealthy or not.
 Note that, in particular for stealthy attacks, the input patterns might not be obvious.
 Then simulation also has an important role to play to find and optimize the system parameters accordingly.

-It is a joint task for safety engineers and security engineers in cooperation with members of agencies such as the BSI (Bundesamt für Sicherheit in der Informationstechnik), the relevant authority in Germany, to assess the likelihood of such attacks: the first group can assess the necessary resources (e.g. knowledge, access to equipment) for an attack category, while the latter can assess whether corresponding groups with the respective strategic goals are able to obtain these resources.
+It is a joint task for safety engineers and security engineers in cooperation with members of agencies such as the BSI (Bundesamt für Sicherheit in der Informationstechnik), the relevant authority in Germany, to assess the likelihood of such attacks: the first group can assess the necessary resources (e.g., knowledge, access to equipment) for an attack category, while the latter can assess whether corresponding groups with the respective strategic goals are able to obtain these resources.

-3) Exploration and Assessment of Mitigation Measures: In Section III-C we have seen by example that measures that act on the physical part of the service can play an important role to mitigate the impact when key establishment fails.
-The following measures might be options to protect against Imp2SU or even MitM:
+C. Exploration and Assessment of Mitigation Measures

+In Section IV we have seen how measures that act on the physical part of the service can play an important role to mitigate the impact when key establishment fails.